-It is my mission to provide professional services at the lowest possible cost to the client.
+It is my mission to provide professional services at the lowest possible cost to clients with limited to modest income.
 I do have to cover my costs and make a profit which will sustain and secure my family.
 This is a moral right which has nothing to do with the market or our government.
 It comes from the God centered way of life which has existed for millennia.

 While many in my profession will charge “what the market will bear”, I believe this philosophy to be immoral.
 Suppose a client comes to me distressed because of a letter from the IRS and would gladly pay me whatever I wanted to charge.
 Would it be right to do so?
 Absolutely not!